 Major expansion, maintenance and betterment of primary and secondary highways in the Federal and State highway systems within the Town limits are chiefly the State's responsibility, although the Town does participate on a limited basis in expansion projects.
 The Town also is responsible for a portion of the acquisition of rights-of-way for such expansion or betterment related sidewalk improvements and street lighting.
-On June 30, 2020, approximately 66 miles of Town streets were on the State highway system.
+On June 30, 2024, there were approximately 67 miles of State maintained streets within the Town's limits.

 Major expansion, maintenance and betterment of the local street system are the sole responsibility of the Town.
 Major expansions and betterments are financed with long-term bonds and current revenues.
-As of June 30, 2020, the Town maintained approximately 167 linear miles of streets.
+As of June 30, 2024, the Town maintained approximately 167 linear miles of streets.

-The Town is served by U. S. Highway 15-501, which connects the Town with the City of Durham, and by Interstate 40 which connects the Town with the Research Triangle Park and the Raleigh-Durham International Airport.
+The Town is served by U. S. Highway 15-501, which connects the Town with the City of Durham, and by Interstate 40 which connects the Town with the Research Triangle Park and the Raleigh- Durham International Airport.
 Interstate 40 connects to Interstate 85 just northwest of the Town limits, within Orange County.
 Interstate 85 connects the region west through Greensboro to Charlotte and Atlanta, and connects to Interstate 95 just south of Richmond, Virginia.

-The Town operates a bus system that provides public transportation services to the Town and adjacent areas, including services to the Town of Carrboro and the University of North Carolina at Chapel Hill on a contractual basis.
+The Town operates a bus system that provides public transportation services to the Town and adjacent areas, including services to the Town of Carrboro and the University on a contractual basis.
 Effective January 1, 2002, the Town instituted the State's first fare free transportation system for customers on all regular routes and services.
 Six park-ride lots were established on the perimeter of the Town to facilitate transportation in and out of the University and downtown area.
-The system operates 943 fixed-route buses and a demand response program for seniors and persons with disabilities.
+The system operates 93 fixed-route buses and a demand response program for seniors and persons with disabilities.

-During the 2018-19 fiscal year, the bus system carried over 7.02 million passengers and had the highest per capita ridership in the State, which places Chapel Hill in the top 10 for urban areas in the United States.
-The 2019-20 fiscal year ridership numbers saw a decline in ridership due to the COVID-19 pandemic and many UNC students returning home, but there were no direct financial impacts due to the fare free nature of the system.
-The bus system is financed primarily with a special advalorem tax levy, Federal and State operating and capital assistance, and contractual contributions from the Town of Carrboro and the University.
-The Town receives Federal operating assistance from the Federal Transit Administration and State operating assistance, which combined, equals about 30% of eligible operating costs for the system.
+During the 2023-24 fiscal year, the bus system carried around four (4) million passengers and had the highest per capita ridership in the State.
+Like most public transportation systems, the system saw a decrease in ridership from fiscal years 2020-2022 due to the COVID-19 pandemic and service reductions in response to the pandemic, but there were no direct financial impacts due to the fare free nature of the system.
+The system is returning to pre-COVID service levels and ridership is expected to track with its service.
+The bus system's \$36.6M annual budget is financed primarily with a special ad valorem tax levy, Federal and State operating and capital assistance, and contractual contributions from the Town of Carrboro and the University.
+The Town receives Federal operating assistance from the Federal Transit Administration and State operating assistance, which combined, equals about 15.5% of eligible operating costs for the system.